hoanganh25991/bul-game-10/docs/technical/input-and-raycast.md

   - If player.frozen: portals.handleFrozenPortalClick and return.
   - If in aim mode:
     - W: confirm ground point and cast W (spawn move ping in light-blue).
-    - ATTACK: confirm enemy (immediate basic attack) or ground (attack-move).
+    - For touch AOE placement: the skill button acts as a mini-joystick to set direction/offset; confirm on release.
-    - After confirm, exit aim mode and reset cursor.
+    - After confirm/cancel, exit aim mode and reset cursor.
   - Else selection:
     - Select player on player hit.
     - Select enemy on enemy hit (info only).